 Beyond my mother and my past experience, it was through working on these machines (and patience) that I learned these particular and ancestral techniques.
 I really learned on the job when it came to assembling the heads.

-And then, at Altesse, it's always been a family affair.
+And then, at Altesse, it's always a family affair.
 It was I who trained my sister, Angélique, in editing.
-My other sister, Stéphanie, and I were already working together at the former brushmaking , and now all 3 of us have joined Altesse.
+My other sister, Stéphanie, and I were already working together at the former brushmaking company, and now all 3 of us have joined Altesse.

 Altesse Studio has been awarded the Entreprise du Patrimoine Vivant (Living Heritage Company) label.
 Does this distinction make your day-to-day work any more special?